chef-boneyard/chef-rfc/new/community_guidelines.md

 Diversity is one of our biggest strengths, but it can also bring increased communication challenges at times.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 If you think your conversation is making another community member uncomfortable, try to make amends and move forward.

+Our community convenes in many physical and virtual spaces.
+These guidelines may be used in any location where the Chef community has gathered or is working.
+However, events that take place in public spaces, such as conferences and meetup groups, will generally have their own code of conduct or similar community guidelines.
+As such, the guidelines for a specific event should be followed.

 As you are working with other members of the community, please keep in mind the following guidelines, which apply equally to founders, mentors, those who submit new features and pull requests, and to anyone who is seeking help and guidance.